No-Bake Walnut Granola Bars

 What Can I Use Instead of Hemp Hearts?

 You can replace hemp hearts with ground flax seeds or chia seeds.
-You can also use a combination of both.
+You can also use a combination of these seeds.
 If you don’t have any seeds on hand, you can just use more walnuts.

 More No-Bake Granola Bar Recipes: